Sensory design

 Sensory design aims to establish an overall diagnosis of the sensory perceptions of a product, and define appropriate means to design or redesign it on that basis.
-It involves an observation of the diverse and varying situations in which a given product or object is used in order to measure the users' overall opinion of the product, its positive and negative aspects in terms of tactility, appearance, sound and so on.
+It involves an observation of the situations in which a product is used and an assessment of the users' opinion, its positive and negative aspects in terms of tactility, appearance, sound and so on.